changon/TurtleProgramming/README.md

 - [Please JS](http://www.checkman.io/please/)

 ## Known caveats and bugs
-- When using Ruby, globals are not retained
 - Also for Ruby, the Opal workaround is required for some browsers
 - After upgrading to p5.js 0.5.7, holding the key down does not trigger repeated calls of keyTyped()
 - Language does not change after selecting from the program list
+- Program does not load for some browsers

 ## To Program
 - bulid reference side bar